 We follow the standard approach by defining a continuous Markov process to be a coalgebra for the Giry functor.
 For simplicity we will work with unlabelled processes.

 \begin{definition}[Giry monad] Let $(X,\Sigma_X)$ be a measurable space.
-The Giry functor, $\Pi$, is defined as follows, $\Giry (X,\Sigma_X) = (\Giry X, \Giry\Sigma_X)$: \begin{itemize} \item $\Giry X$ is the set of sub-probability measures on $(X,\Sigma_X)$. \item $\Giry\Sigma_X$ is the least $\sigma$-algebra on $\Giry X$ such that for every $U\in\Sigma_X$, $\lambda\pi. \pi(U)$ is measurable. \end{itemize} If $f: (X,\Sigma_X)\to (Y,\Sigma_Y)$ is a measurable function, then $\Giry f (\pi) = \lambda V\in\Sigma_Y. \pi (f^{-1} V)$. $\Giry$ forms part of a monad in which the unit maps a point $x$ to the Dirac measure for $x$, and the multiplication is defined by integration~\cite{giry_categorical_1982}. \end{definition}
+The Giry functor, $\Pi$, is defined as follows, $\Giry (X,\Sigma_X) = (\Giry X, \Giry\Sigma_X)$: \begin{itemize} \item $\Giry X$ is the set of sub-probability measures on $(X,\Sigma_X)$. \item $\Giry\Sigma_X$ is the least $\sigma$-algebra on $\Giry X$ such that for every $U\in\Sigma_X$, $\lambda\pi. \pi(U)$ is measurable. \end{itemize} If $f \colon (X,\Sigma_X) \longrightarrow (Y,\Sigma_Y)$ is a measurable function, then $\Giry f (\pi) = \lambda V\in\Sigma_Y. \pi (f^{-1} V)$. $\Giry$ forms part of a monad in which the unit maps a point $x$ to the Dirac measure for $x$, and the multiplication is defined by integration, ~\cite{giry_categorical_1982}. \end{definition}

-\begin{definition}[continuous Markov process] A {\em continuous Markov process} is a coalgebra in {\Meas} for the Giry functor, {i.e.} a continuous Markov process with state space $(S,\Sigma_S)$ is a measurable function $F : (S,\Sigma_S)\to \Giry (S,\Sigma_S)$.
+\begin{definition}[continuous Markov process] A {\em continuous Markov process} is a coalgebra in {\Meas} for the Giry functor, {i.e.} a continuous Markov process with state space $(S,\Sigma_S)$ is a measurable function $F \colon (S,\Sigma_S)\longrightarrow \Giry (S,\Sigma_S)$.
 A {\em homomorphism of continuous Markov processes} is simply a homomorphism of coalgebras. \end{definition}

-There are now two similar, but slightly different approaches to defining the notion of a probabilistic bisimulation.
-Panangaden \cite{panangaden2009labelled} follows Larsen and Skou's original definition for the discrete case.
+There are now two similar, but slightly different approaches to defining the notion of a probabilistic bisimulation. \cite{panangaden2009labelled} follows Larsen and Skou's original definition for the discrete case.
 This begins by enabling a state space reduction for a single process and generates a notion of bisimulation between processes as a by-product.
-The second is the standard notion of bisimulation of coalgebras, as described by Rutten \cite{rutten_universal_2000}.
+The second is the standard notion of bisimulation of coalgebras, as described in \cite{rutten_universal_2000}.

-We begin with Panangaden's extension of the original definition of Larsen and Skou \cite{panangaden2009labelled,larsen_bisimulation_1991}.
+We begin with Panangaden's extension of the original definition of Larsen and Skou, \cite{panangaden2009labelled,larsen_bisimulation_1991}.

-\begin{definition}[Strong probabilistic bisimulation] Suppose $F: S \to \Giry S$ is a continuous Markov process, then an equivalence relation $R$ on $S$ is a {\em (strong probabilistic) bisimulation} if and only if whenever $sRs'$, then for all $R$-closed measurable sets $U\in\Sigma_S$, $F s U = F s' U$. \end{definition}
+\begin{definition}[Strong probabilistic bisimulation] Suppose $F\colon S \longrightarrow \Giry S$ is a continuous Markov process, then an equivalence relation $R$ on $S$ is a {\em (strong probabilistic) bisimulation} if and only if whenever $sRs'$, then for all $R$-closed measurable sets $U\in\Sigma_S$, $F s U = F s' U$. \end{definition}

 We note that the $R$-closed measurable sets are exactly those inducing the $\sigma$-algebra on $S/R$, and hence that this definition of equivalence corresponds to the ability to quotient the state space to give a continuous Markov process on $S/R$.